KPKrol85/kp-code-playground/pr-02-fleetops/daily-AUDIT.md

 ## 1. Short overall assessment

-FleetOps is a mature static frontend reference project with a clean source/dist workflow, modular CSS sources, a repeatable production build, optimized hero images, separated logo/icon assets, and a clean npm audit result.
+FleetOps is a mature static frontend reference project with a clean source/dist workflow, modular CSS sources, a repeatable production build, optimized hero images, separated logo/icon assets, a refined typography token system, and a clean npm audit result.

 The main remaining production-facing risk is client-side HTML injection from user-editable local demo data rendered through `innerHTML`.
 Service worker behavior is also not active because registration is not detected.